bobdavies2000/OpenCVB/README.md

 -   Almost 940 algorithms – almost all less than a page of code

--   Stream-lined install: no more environmental variables, library builds are automated.
+-   Stream-lined install: no environmental variable, library builds are automated.

 -   Latest version of the OpenCV library - 4.5.2

--   Improved Python package support – now using requirements.txt
+-   Improved Python support – now using “requirements.txt”

 -   An experimental Python interface to the LibRealSense2 cameras has been added